Xen0ph0n/MIDAS/README.md

   -f, --fullyara        Scan the entriety of each file with Yara (Default: Only Metadata is scanned)<br>
   -m MOVE, --move MOVE  Where to move files to once scanned (Default: Files are Not Moved) <br>
   -s SLEEP, --sleep SLEEP Time in Seconds for Midas.py to sleep between scans (Default: 15 sec)<br>
+What you see at the CLI Upon Execute:
+===
+~/MIDAS$ python midas.py -s -f -m ../2 -s 30 ../testmidas/<br>
 <br>
+ Scanning all files recursively from here: ../testmidas/<br>
+ Logging all information to: midas.log<br>
+ Using Yara Rule file: midasyararules.yar<br>
+ Sleeping for: 30 seconds between iterations<br>
+ All files will be moved to: ../2 once scanned<br>
+ SSDeep fuzzy hashing is set to: True<br>
+ Full file Yara scanning is set to: True<br>
+ Delete after scanning is set to: False<br>
 <br>
+ This program will not terminate until you stop it.
+Enjoy!<br>
 LOGS Example:
 ===
 INFO:root:Starting Midas with the following args: {'yararules': './midasyararules.yar', 'logs': './midas.log', 'move': None, 'sleep': 15, 'Path': '../testmidas/', 'delete': True} <br>